wbcsd/pact-catalog/README.md

   "name": "<Your Name>", // e.g. "ABC Corp"
   "email": "<your-email>",
   "website": "<your-website>",
-  "logo": "<url-to-your-logo>" // to be displayed in the collaborators page }
+  "logo": "<url-to-your-logo>" // to be displayed in the collaborators page (optional) }
 ```